deltachat/deltachat-pages/en/spec.md

     /9j/4AAQSkZJRgABAQAAAQABAAD/2wBDAAYEBQYFBAYGBQYHBw ...
     --==break==--

 The image format SHOULD be image/jpeg or image/png.
+To save data, if is RECOMMENDED to add a `Chat-Group-Image` only on image changes.

 # Set profile image